 - 4K video streaming requires minimum 15Mbps and 25Mbps is recommended.
 30Mbps is only good for single streaming of 4K video.

-- If you often stream 4K video and there are other users in the house who also need the internet for browsing or gaming, it is better to get 100Mbps to ensure a smooth experience for everyone.
+- If you often stream 4K video and other users in the house who also need the internet for browsing or gaming, it is better to get 100Mbps to ensure a smooth experience.

 My broadband selection guide here is meant for general consumers in Malaysia.
 There are always different people with different needs like Youtubers who need high upload speed to upload video, Twitch streamers who live stream at full HD quality, or some who hates p2p throttling.